 The Brighton hotel bombing was an October 1984 assassination attempt on British prime minister Margaret Thatcher, carried out by the Provisional Irish Republican Army.
-Bombs were planted in a Brighton hotel were the Conservative Party was holding a conference.
+Bombs were planted in a Brighton hotel where the Conservative Party was holding a conference.
 Thatcher was unharmed but five people, including a British Member of Parliament, were killed.

 ‘Britishness’ is a term used by Loyalists to describe British aspects of their identity and culture, such as language, traditions and symbols.

 The Cameron Report was a written report on the causes of civil unrest and violence in Northern Ireland between October 1968 and March 1969.
 The report was compiled by Scottish judge Lord Cameron and handed down in September 1969.
-Among his findings Cameron concluded that the Northern Ireland civil rights movement was a “stalking horse” for more radical political groups.
+Among his findings, Cameron concluded that the Northern Ireland civil rights movement was a “stalking horse” for more radical political groups.

 Catholicism is the oldest and largest form of Christianity in the world and the official religion of the Republic of Ireland.
-In Northern Ireland Catholics make up approximately 40 per cent of the population and tend to have Nationalist or Republican political views.
+In Northern Ireland, Catholics make up approximately 40 per cent of the population and tend to have Nationalist or Republican political views.

 A checkpoint is a road block manned by armed personnel, to monitor or prevent access to a particular area.
-Most checkpoints in Northern Ireland were operated by the British Army or RUC, however the IRA and Loyalist paramilitaries would sometimes set up their own checkpoints.
+Most checkpoints in Northern Ireland were operated by the British Army or RUC, however, the IRA and Loyalist paramilitaries would sometimes set up their own checkpoints.

 civil rights movement